dlerner97/ACME_perception_proposal/README.md

  - EstimateAllXYZTest -> Similarly, this test takes multiple detections and a robot_params input and returns all estimated xyz positions of any detections.
 These are once again compared to a by-hand calculation.
 3. ParamParserTest: Tests the robustness of the robot ParamParser class.
 Most important tests:
  - VariousInputsTest -> Tests valid and invalid inputs to the robot_params text file.

+Given more time, we would have liked to test the full stack and take an image with a person at a known xyz distance from the camera.
+This would allow us to test the accuracy of the whole system.
+However, since each individual section contains a unit test, our code coverage is technically 100%.
+Note that the LabelParser class is not included in the test coverage include.
+This is because the class is only used within the testing suite (i.e. to parse the labels for images).
+Therefore, it does not need to be tested.

 ### Input Robot Parameters